-“Shaping Identity” is on display weekdays from 8 a.m. to 4:30 p.m. when classes are in session and the university is open through Thursday, Feb.
+“Shaping Identity: A Non-Linear Journey” opened last November and is on display through Thursday, Feb.
 3, in Room 269 of the university’s Bragg Media and Entertainment Building, 1735 Blue Raider Drive.

-Baldwin Gallery curator Shannon Randol, who also is an assistant professor of photography in the Department of Media Arts, says this exhibit is part of his plan to “widen the scope” of the Baldwin’s focus and feature artists at all stages of their careers.
+Baldwin Gallery curator Shannon Randol, who also is an assistant professor of photography in the university’s Department of Media Arts, says this exhibit is part of his plan to “widen the scope” of the Baldwin’s focus by featuring artists at all stages of their careers.

 “We’re bringing the emerging artists, established artists, bringing people that make a living off their work and some people who do it because they love it so much,” Randol said.